ScRocXx/Hackday-1.0/README.md

 ```

 ### 1. The Battery-Aware Vision Pipeline
-When you sync or scan an image, PinPointer doesn't blindly throw power-hungry neural networks at it:
+When you sync or scan an image, Pinpointer doesn't blindly throw power-hungry neural networks at it:
 - **Smart Downsampling**: It resizes high-resolution camera photos down to an optimized 1024×1024 frame.
 This reduces OCR latency from seconds to **~180ms** while preserving crisp character legibility.
 - **Parallel Bilingual OCR**: It runs Google ML Kit Latin and Devanagari models simultaneously.
 - **The Early-Exit Breakthrough**: The instant clean text is identified, **the pipeline halts immediately**.
 It skips heavy multi-label object recognition on over 90% of documents.
 Your phone stays cool, GPU/NPU wakeups are prevented, and battery life is preserved.
 - **Noise Filtering**: OCR garbage from blurry photos or textures is caught by an alphanumeric ratio heuristic (<30% clean text is automatically rejected).

 ### 2. The 5-Phase PDF Engine
 PDFs are notorious for being inconsistent.
 Some are digitally generated; others are camera photos wrapped in a PDF envelope.
-PinPointer treats them with a dedicated 5-phase pipeline:
+Pinpointer treats them with a dedicated 5-phase pipeline:
-- **Native Byte Parsing**: For digital PDFs (bank statements, flight tickets, invoices), PinPointer parses the raw internal PDF text operators (`BT`...`ET`, `Tj`/`TJ`) directly in **~50ms per page** without ever rasterizing an image or invoking AI.
+- **Native Byte Parsing**: For digital PDFs (bank statements, flight tickets, invoices), Pinpointer parses the raw internal PDF text operators (`BT`...`ET`, `Tj`/`TJ`) directly in **~50ms per page** without ever rasterizing an image or invoking AI.
 - **Native Hardware Rasterization**: If a PDF is a scanned photocopy, Android's native `android.graphics.pdf.PdfRenderer` converts pages 1–3 into JPEGs and hands them to the vision pipeline.

 ### 3. Turning Messy Files into Human Knowledge
 No user remembers what `DOC-20240918-WA0012.pdf` was.
-PinPointer runs a pure-JavaScript rule-based classifier in **<1ms**:
+Pinpointer runs a pure-JavaScript rule-based classifier in **<1ms**:
 - It recognizes **20 distinct Indian document categories** (Aadhaar cards, PAN cards, voter IDs, driving licenses, bank statements, salary slips, tax returns/Form 16, invoices, receipts, marksheets, electricity bills, medical reports, and more).
 - It extracts a **Smart Title**: that mysterious WhatsApp file is filed in your Document Vault as *"BSES Rajdhani Electricity Bill"* or *"HDFC Bank Statement"*.